 It’s worth noting that dogs, in particular, have more endocannabinoid receptors located in their brain than us humans.
 This makes them much more sensitive and susceptible to cannabinoid’s effects.
 This inherently means that pet owners must do their research, and consult with their veterinarian, before giving their pet certain cannabinoids.

 Let’s begin with the (in)famous Tetrahydrocannabinol (THC).
-While we know that THC offers psychoactive effects, it does hold therapeutic value when consumed in trace amounts.
-Less than 0.3% THC is present in our full spectrum hemp oil products, and has been proven to offer no psychoactive effects when high levels of CBD is present.
+While we know that THC offers psychoactive effects in large amounts, it does NOT in trace amounts, and trace amounts actually add to the benefits these cannabinoid may proivde.
+Less than 0.3% THC is present in our full spectrum hemp oil products, and has been proven to offer no psychoactive effects, especially when high levels of CBD are present.
 On its own, THC is intoxicating and harmful for the extremely sensitive systems of our beloved fur babies.
-But combined (in trace amounts) with other cannabinoids, it can help enhance their therapeutic properties.
+But in trace amounts, and combined with other cannabinoids, THC can help enhance the desired effect.

-Cannabichromene (CBC) is a non-psychoactive cannabinoid found in small amounts in the cannabis sativa plant.
-CBC is known for its anti-inflammatory, antibacterial, and antifungal properties.
-Generally, CBC produces a more powerful effect when combined with other cannabinoids.
+Cannabichromene (CBC) is a completely non-psychoactive cannabinoid found in small amounts in the cannabis sativa plant.
+CBD is known for supporting a healthy inflammatory response, promotes the body’s innate response to pathogens, and supports proper balance of normal intestinal flora.
+Generally, CBC is more effective when combined with other cannabinoids.

-Cannabigerol (CBG) is another non-psychoactive cannabinoid that offers tremendous therapeutic benefits.
+Cannabigerol (CBG) is another completely non-psychoactive cannabinoid that may offer tremendous benefits.
 It is known to be the chemical precursor to several other cannabinoids, giving it the “mother” title.
-While there is no scientific evidence that suggests it’s the precursor to all cannabinoids, it is in fact the precursor of THC, CBD and CBC.
-The potential benefits of full spectrum hemp oil with CBG include its ability to increase appetite and regulate mood and has strong affinities for the urinary and GI tracts and the brain.
-Again, when CBG is combined with other cannabinoids, it enhances their therapeutic properties.
+While there is no scientific evidence that suggests it’s the precursor to ALL cannabinoids, it is in fact the precursor of THC, CBD and CBC.
+Full spectrum hemp oil with CBG is known for supporting cellular health, supporting the immune system, helping maintain joint mobility, and promotes a sense of relaxation without causing drowsiness.
+It is also well-known for helping maintain normal function of the urinary tract.
+As with CBC, the effects of CBG are enhanced when combined with other cannabinoids.

 Cannabinol (CBN) is the byproduct of THC and is found in small amounts in the cannabis sativa plant.
 It’s mostly known for its effects on sleep.
-While little else is known about CBN, research suggests that CBN may help relieve symptoms of pain, and help enhance the therapeutic benefits of THC.
+While little else is known about CBN, research suggests that CBN may help with physical discomfort.
+It works well with THC, too.

 While these benefits are thought provoking and compelling, more studies are desperately needed, as each animal responds differently to certain cannabinoids.
-Still, pet owners are noticing positive differences in their pets with the use of cannabinoids, and that anecdotal evidence shouldn’t be ignored.
+Still, pet owners are noticing positive differences in their pets with the use of cannabinoids, and that anecdotal evidence is worth reading about!

-If you think your pet may benefit from the therapeutic qualities in these cannabinoids, be sure to seek out reputable companies that offer “full spectrum” or “broad spectrum” hemp products specifically made for pets.
+If you think your pet may benefit from the qualities these cannabinoids offer, be sure to seek out reputable companies that offer “full spectrum” or “broad spectrum” hemp products specifically made for pets.
 Reputable brands have their products tested by an independent third party to ensure its quality, safety, and efficacy.
-They’ll also give you access to their COAs (Certificate of Analysis) upon request, or they may have them already displayed on their website (See Holistic Hound’s product testing).
-Before introducing any supplement into your pet’s diet, it’s important to consult with your veterinarian.
+They’ll also give you access to their COAs (Certificate of Analysis) upon request, or they may have them already displayed on their website.
+We take pride in reaching all of these necessary standards in order to ensure that you’re giving your pet the very best you can.
+As always, though, it’s important to consult with your veterinarian before introducing any product into your pet’s diet.